ShrushtiK/datadriftdetection/README.md

 - Automized the deployment of all Kube resources with Helmfile
 - OpenStack Heat Orchestration for Autoscaling worker VMs, with Terraform (Archived)

+### Elena
+#### Deadline 1:
+- Designed the architecture of the pipeline and the infrastructure
+- Created the initial diagrams for the pipeline and infrastructure

+#### Deadline 2:
+- Researched the technologies and their fit for the project requirements (Kafka, Spark)

+#### Deadline 3:
+- Implemented producer to read from data set

+#### Deadline 4:
+- Researched the technologies and their fit for the project requirements (Helm vs Operators)

+#### Deadline 5-6:
+- Deployed Airflow DAGs on Kubernetes (archived)
+- Connection between Cassandra and Grafana
+- Dashboard automation on Grafana (archived)
+- Implemented K8s job that triggers the streaming job automatically (archived)
+- Finalised report

 ### Shrushti
 #### Deadline 1: